kristenjernigan/kj-liatest/DITAP Course/Self Paced Learning/Module 3 - Award/Sprint 1 - Developing a Successful Acquisition Strategy.md

 * Prevent knowledge silos by distributing deliverables, documentation, and decision-making
 * Encourage performance through continued vendor engagement and competition

-By focusing on deliberate team structure, alignment mechanisms, and outcome-based tasking, agencies can foster a high-functioning digital service environment where modular contracting and agile delivery reinforce one another.
+By focusing on deliberate team structures, alignment mechanisms, and outcome-based tasking, agencies can foster a high-functioning digital service environment where modular contracting and agile delivery reinforce each other.

 ### Shaping a high-performing vendor community

 One key variation on this practice from potentially other multiple award contracts is the intention that the team should have going into this.
-As every other lesson has shown to this point, there are considerations to this strategy that resonate better with digital service providers, which align with open communications, building trust, and working to continually deliver high-quality outcomes to end users.
+As every other lesson has shown to this point, there are considerations to this strategy that resonate better with digital service providers, aligning with open communication, building trust, and working to continually deliver high-quality outcomes to end-users.

 ### Considerations to think about when employing this strategy